 In this work, the \cite{gorodetsky25} thermal radiation transport with tensor trains (TTTT) solver is extended to multigroup.
 We highlight here only the modifications to the numerical algorithm that pertain specifically to transitions between the gray and multigroup formalisms.

-The transport operator is evolved explicitly using the same three flux stencils from \cite{gorodetsky25}: upwinding, Rusanov \citep{toro2009}, and the asymptotic-preserving, HLL flux of \cite{jiang21}.
+The transport operator is evolved \revtext{via forward Euler} using the same three flux stencils from \cite{gorodetsky25}: upwinding, Rusanov \citep{toro2009}, and the asymptotic-preserving, HLL flux of \cite{jiang21}.
 The introduction of multigroup changes only the HLL stencil, which now invokes an optical depth per frequency bin $\tau_{c,f}$ (see later, \S\ref{sec:tensors})---wavespeeds are otherwise computed identically.
 We advance the right hand side of Equation (\ref{eq:finalMGRT_assumptions}) from time index $m$ to $m+1$ via a backward Euler, operator split update,

 where $\kappa_{a,f}$ and $\kappa_{s,f}$ are assumed to be constant over the coupling stage.
-Integrating Equation (\ref{eq:discRTsource}) over solid angle gives an advanced mean intensity that can be substituted into Equation (\ref{eq:Tupdate}) to arrive at a polynomial
+Integrating Equation (\ref{eq:discRTsource}) over solid angle gives an \revtext{expression for} the advanced mean intensity \revtext{$J_f^{m+1}$} that can be substituted into Equation (\ref{eq:Tupdate}) to arrive at a \revtext{function}

 where the physical root gives an advanced stage temperature $T^\dagger$ (and hence emission coefficient $\varepsilon_f[T^\dagger]$) to implicitly advance the specific intensity $I_f$.
 Rather than advancing the temperature via $T^{m+1} = T^\dagger$, we invoke total energy conservation